spawnfest/OMA/README.md

 +   Column number in tokens
     +   **This can be very useful if you want to include token's column number in the `yecc`-generated parser!**
 +   Configurable tab lenght
++   Unicode chars counted as columns as they contain bytes

 ## Design
 Errors in error messages can now return either `Line` or `{Line, Column}`.
 This can be configured by passing option `{error_location, line | column}` to `leex:file/2`.
 Default value is `line`.
 To allow backward compatibility and avoid code duplication, column number is always tracked and then filtered if needed.
 This also allows us to set the column number in tokens, even if the `error_location` is `line`.